To be eligible for admission to the department, a student must have a BS in engineering, physics or a comparable science program.

 Statement of purpose

 Your statement of purpose should identify personal and professional goals.
-It should also discuss your development to date and your intentions relative to graduate study and life beyond Stanford.
+It should also discuss your development to date and your intentions regarding graduate study and life beyond Stanford.
 The ME Graduate Admissions Committee reads your statement of purpose with interest because, along with the letters of recommendation, it offers insight into who you are as an individual.
 Your statement of purpose should not exceed two pages in length (single spaced).

 Letters of recommendation